-For optimal growth a single, vigorous, sword sucker should be chosen which originates from a deepseated bud (QDAF 2012e); this will become the maiden sucker and form the next pseudostem.
+For optimal growth a single, vigorous, sword sucker should be chosen which originates from a deep-seated bud (QDAF, 2012e); this will become the maiden sucker and form the next pseudostem.
 Additionally, one or more 'peepers' may also be allowed to exist to serve as future replacement plants.
 All other suckers should be killed to prevent competition with the developing pseudostem.
-Properly carried out, this practice will lead to higher yields of better quality fruit.
+Properly carried out, this practice will lead to higher yields of better-quality fruit.
 It also permits the scheduling of production to coincide with periods of higher prices and increases the evenness of the crop.
-Choosing uniform healthy followers and maintaining row alignment can extend the life of the plantation (Morton 1987; Broadley et al. 2004).
+Choosing uniform healthy followers and maintaining row alignment can extend the life of the plantation (Morton, 1987; Broadley et al., 2004).

-If delay of production is desired and the grower is prepared to sacrifice bunch weight, the process of nurse suckering can be done.
-This method actually misses a ratoon cycle (Broadley et al. 2004).
+If delay of production is desired and the grower is prepared to sacrifice bunch weight, the process of nurse suckering can be performed, a method that misses a ratoon cycle (Broadley et al., 2004).
 It involves allowing a sucker (referred to as the 'nurse sucker') to reach a height of approximately 1.5 m at bunch harvest.
-The growing point of the sucker is then cut out after bunch harvest and this causes a flush of new suckers to develop from the nurse.
-From these new suckers a single sucker is allowed to develop into a pseudostem.
-This technique adds a further 3 months to the harvest time normally expected from a ratoon crop (Broadley et al. 2004).
+The growing point of the sucker is then cut out after bunch harvest, and this causes a flush of new suckers to develop from the nurse.
+From these new suckers, a single sucker is allowed to develop into a pseudostem.
+This technique adds a further 3 months to the harvest time normally expected from a ratoon crop (Broadley et al., 2004) and can be used to manage production cycles to meet year-round demand or to manage supply following natural disasters such as cyclones (Daniells and Linsday, 2014).

-In blocks that are to be replanted there is usually a 6 - 24 month fallow period (Broadley et al. 2004).
+In blocks that are to be replanted there is usually a 6-24 month fallow period (Broadley et al., 2004).
 The old crop is removed, corms are destroyed and a green manure crop, ideally with a high resistance to burrowing nematode reproduction, is planted.
-Suitable crops include Bonar rape (Brassica napus cv Bonar), Indian mustard (Brassica juncea), canola (Brassica napus), highland swede (Brassica napus), Paspalum wettsteinii and rye grass (Lolium perenne) (Broadley et al. 2004).
-The fallow allows an improvement in soil structure, aeration and water holding capacity as well as helping to control nematodes (Robinson 1995; Broadley et al. 2004).
+Suitable crops include Bonar rape (Brassica napus cv Bonar), Indian mustard (Brassica juncea), canola (Brassica napus), highland swede (Brassica napus), Paspalum wettsteinii and rye grass (Lolium perenne) (Broadley et al., 2004).
+The fallow allows an improvement in soil structure, aeration and water holding capacity as well as helping to control nematodes (Robinson, 1995; Broadley et al., 2004).